tupartan/aoc23/README.md

 ## Day 3
 ### Not funny
-7 minutes before midnight I solved this.
+Seven minutes before midnight I solved this.
 After a weekend in the middle of the forest, I was looking forward to relax and enjoy a peaceful evening.
 Sod it.
 I was determined to solve today's puzzle, but even though with valid approach, extensive testing, fixing and testing, fixing I finally got there with first puzzle.
 It took me a lot of time.
 Luckily second part was just minor adjustements (krhm. hacks) so still, but barely, in target.
 Good night.

+## Day 4
+### Logic vs. efficiency
+Today was the first coding tasks that hinted that my code should be efficient rather than meeting my standards for logic.
+Second part of the puzzle took few seconds to run, I got the right answer at first try, but previous attempts with aocs' have taught me that in puzzles to come I need to learn new tricks especially producing more efficient code.
+I asked from ChatGPT, but even though attempts were made, I don't think code performance was more efficient when compared to my solution.
+Then checked reddit for alternative solution and found a one made with 9 lines of code (mine was about 50) and boy it was fast.
+So human beat the AI.